 7. Explore Kuala Lumpur

 If you have a longer layover you may like to go into Kuala Lumpur and see the major sights.
-A company called Baggage Solutions allow you to store your luggage for a fee, you can find them here.
-From here you can either catch the Kuala Lumpur Express (train) or a taxi into town, there’s some great information on that here.
-A good option for you could be to buy a ticket for the Hop On Hop Off bus, which takes in all the major tourist attractions and gives you a bit more free reign on when/where/what you do and see.
+You can either catch the Kuala Lumpur Express (train), taxi or Uber into town, there’s some great information on that here.
+A good option for you could be to pre-book a ticket for the Hop On Hop Off bus, which takes in all the major tourist attractions and gives you a bit more free reign on what you do and see.

 You could also pre-book yourself a tour.
 A lot of vendors understand that KL is a popular layover spot and that people want to take advantage of that, so you could do some research and find a tour operator willing to meet you at the airport, take you out for the day and show you all the things you want to see in the time you’ve got, then get you back to the airport in time for your flight.